somelinguist/Textastic-Citation-Completions/README.md

 1. Use the Share Sheet to pass a single `.bib` file or selected entries as text.
   - If a default bibliography has been set, the script can also just be run in Scriptable.
 2. Restart Textastic for it to load the updated completions.
 This is necessary any time the .bib file is updated.
 3. While editing markdown files, Textastic should now offer completions for in-text citations from the .bib file after typing `@`.
+When editing `.tex` files, completions should be triggered for keys in the various citation commands.

 # Possible future improvements
 - [ ] Support CSL JSON as input.